ysucomputerclub/constitution/README.md

 ### Section 2: Active membership

-A member is considered an active member if they have been "active" in the Youngstown Penguin Hackers Slack messenger (https://yph.slack.com/) in the last 30 days.
+A member is considered an active member if they have been "active" in the Youngstown Penguin Hackers Slack messenger (https://yph.slack.com/) and/or the Youngstown Penguin Hackers Discord guild (http://discord.penguinhackers.io) within the last 30 days.

 ## Article IIII.
 Membership duties